-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Duplicity by Shawn Wilson

 Series: Brick Kavanaugh Mystery #2